How to Stay Ahead of Hackers Targeting Healthcare ePHI

 But various barriers, such as high costs and lack of skilled cybersecurity talent, often prevent healthcare organizations from creating an in-house SOC.
 A cost-effective alternative is to use a SOC-as-a-service provider to give you the full protection of 24/7 vulnerability assessments.

-To learn more about how SOC-as-a-service can help you stay ahead of the cybersecurity threats, visit our resource library.
+To learn more about how SOC-as-a-service can help you stay ahead of the cybersecurity threats dismantling healthcare organizations, read our white paper.